HTTP CONNECT forward proxy

 Specify the

-Test the configuration.
-This example enables logging for the location block which denies all HTTP methods except
+This example sums up the steps above: it enables logging for the location block which denies all HTTP methods except CONNECT and where the tunnel_pass directive is specified:

 It is highly recommended to restrict access to the proxy servers.
 Access control can be managed in several ways: